msujka/home/docs/bookshelf.md

 # Bookshelf
 Below is a list of books I have around the house.
-Some I read multiple times, some I read once, some I only started, some I skim through, and some I have not read yet.
+Some I read multiple times, some I read once, some I only started, some I skimmed through, and some I have not read yet.

 ## Business, Biographies, Business Biographies